msolo/bulka/docs/Design.md

 I develop this using a tiny python web server.
 This lets me disable caching on all files so I don't have deal with stale-on-reload issues and easily implement write functionality like `PUT`.
 This server typically receives 10 requests a week; scalability is not a concern.

 # TODOs
  - [ ] TODO: It should be possible to clone a recipe or do "save as".
  - [ ] TODO: Automatic file names for recipes are not helpful - it's database in filesystem, not actually useful to a human.
+ - [ ] TODO: When we have many similar recipes, we need folders to group them so we can look carefully.
+Maybe tags?
  - [ ] TODO: watch out for clobbering with stale app data.
  - [ ] TODO: parse errors either need to be reverted, or discussed somehow - right now they show up as save failure, which isn't true and leaves the data model inconsistent.
  - [ ] TODO: Use WebDAV instead of cobbled `GET/PUT` - advisory locking would be nice, but `PUT` with `if-unmodified-since` (essentially a conditional `PUT`, almost a CAS) would probably be much simpler.